Ashton College

-Ashton College is a private, post-secondary educational institution, with campus located in Vancouver in British Columbia, Canada.
+Ashton College is a designated private, post-secondary educational institution, located in Vancouver in British Columbia, Canada.
 It was founded in 1998 as Ashton College Institute of Business, with a focus on business courses.
-Since then, it has simplified its name to Ashton College and developed into an institution that offers diplomas, certifications, and vocational training in an online and in-person environment.
+Since then, the institution has simplified its name to Ashton College and expanded its offerings to include continuing professional development seminars, diplomas, certifications, and vocational training online.
 Ashton College also supports foreign professionals obtain licensing to practice in Canada.